Contact us

 The Solution

-This project seeks to further access to clean and safe drinking water for households and communities, by using low greenhouse gas emitting water purification technologies at water treatment stations in rural areas.
+This project seeks to further access clean and safe drinking water for households and communities, by using low greenhouse gas emitting water purification technologies at water treatment stations in rural areas.
 The project enables locals to earn a living by purifying and distributing sourced water locally.
 There are currently more than 150 enterprises providing clean, affordable water to over 220,000 people.

 I remember many years ago when I was young, in the mountain near by village there were lots of trees, these days though there are few left, it's very hard to find firewood.